 I have given a piece of my heart to so many animals, and they have in turn, given me a piece of theirs.
 This is why I genuinely believe that animals are people too.

-Documenting couples with their four-legged family brings me incredible amounts of joy; it is made even more special when they are a part of couples' wedding day.
+Documenting couples with their four-legged family brings me incredible amounts of joy; it is made even more special when they are a part of couples' wedding day pr engagement session.
 That special day is meant to celebrate with one's family, and dogs are a part of that family.

 The first time I flew on an airplane was at thirteen months old.
-Since then, I've had the pleasure of visiting wonderful new places.
-I call Vermont home and because my family is from the South of France, I call that home as well.
+Since then, I've had the pleasure of exploring so many wonderful new places.
+I call Vermont home, but because my family is from the South of France, I call that home as well.
 I've lived in Edinburgh for five months, and am currently residing in Boston.

 Traveling floods my heart with wonder and appreciation.
-Whether I have to board a plane, or board the commuter rail in Massachusetts, I am always left with a smile and a lovely memory.
+Whether I have to board a plane, or board the commuter rail in Massachusetts, I am always left with a smile.

-Despite being tone-deaf and rhythmically sub-par, I have a great fondness for musical theatre.
-Everything about the experience of musical theatre is grand; the harmonies, the stage + light design, & of course the wonderful heart that a show exudes.
+Despite being tone-deaf and rhythmically challenged, I have a great fondness for musical theatre.
+Everything about the experience is grand: the harmonies, the stage and light design, and of course, the wonderful heart that a show exudes.

-Waitress remains one of my favorite musicals (I haven't stopped listening to the music since 2015, when it was first released).
-I had the greatest fortune to see it in 2016 with the original cast (I teared up twice because I was so overwhelmed with emotion).
+Waitress remains one of my favorite musicals - I haven't stopped listening to the music since 2015, when it was first released.
+I was lucky enough to see it in 2016 with the original cast, where I teared up twice because I was so overwhelmed with emotion.

 It's no secret: I love my pugs endlessly.
 If we've ever met in person (or on Instagram) I'm positive that the first thing you'll know about me is that I love pugs.
 I love all the sounds they make and all the hugs they give.

-Gypsy (the pug on my lap) was kindly rescued from a wonderful organization called Green Mountain Pug Rescue.
-They're a wonderful team and have great foster-parents while the pugs wait for their forever home.
+G (the pug on my lap) was kindly rescued from a wonderful organization called Green Mountain Pug Rescue.
+Oreo (on the table) has been in my family for over 12 years now!

 & will make all sorts of sounds to let you know she's feeling excluded